 After you receive the report from your health professional, take it to court with your family law attorney.
 The court may need convincing that your child is being alienated and removal from their current environment is in their best interest.
 Work with your attorney to come up an effective parenting plan that will show the court how well capable you are of taking care of your child should they be placed in your custody.

 Remember that you may have to spend a bit more money than usual to make sure your parental alienation complaint is successful.
+Check out for further instruction of how to stop parental alienation right here.

 Lastly, always focus on your child.
 It is beneficial for you and your case if you never speak poorly about your ex-spouse in front of them, or allow them to hear any negative phone conversations.
 Additionally, court documents should also be kept hidden from children’s sight.

-How Do the Courts View Parental Alienation?
+How Do the Courts Consider and View Parental Alienation?

 Conclusion